Convergence in Models with Bounded Expected Relative Hazard Rates: Introduction

-Our first result, Theorem~\ref{lowerbound}, analyzes the asymptotical properties of a sequence that can be obtained as a \emph{slow version} of a sequence that satisfies WBERHR or BERHR, i.e., sequences such that configurations change less in response to the information revealed in each period.
-We show that the probability of achieving \emph{optimality}, i.e., the probability that the performance measure converges to one, can be made arbitrarily high by considering a sequence that is slow enough.
-This result considerably generalizes a previous result by \Citet{LT1976} in the literature of machine learning for simple learning automata.
-It also allows us to obtain novel convergence results in different contexts, including, for instance, the models of social learning that we discuss below.
-Theorem~\ref{lowerbound}, however, has two important limitations.
-First, optimality, although likely, is not guaranteed.
-Second, for each certainty level of achieving convergence to one, the degree of slowness needed is usually determined by the probability measure of the underlying probability space, which, in applications, is typically assumed to be unknown.
-Both these problems are tackled by our second and third results.
+The first main result of this paper, Theorem~\ref{lowerbound}, analyzes the asymptotical properties of a sequence that changes with \emph{small step-size} and satisfies weak bounds on its relative hazard rates.
+Theorem~\ref{lowerbound} asserts that the probability of \emph{convergence to optimality}, i.e., the event that the stochastic sequence converges to the upper bound, is arbitrarily high for sequences with sufficiently small step-size.
+This result allows us to obtain novel convergence results in different contexts, including, for instance, the models of individual and social learning that we discuss below.
+A limitation of Theorem~\ref{lowerbound} is that the question of how small the step-size needs to be in order to achieve any given probability of convergence to $1$ is usually directly related to the probability measure of the underlying probability space.
+In applications, however, this probability measure is assumed to be unknown.
+This issue is addressed by Theorem~\ref{T_RE_Theory} and Corollary~\ref{C as}, which provide sufficient conditions for achieving convergence to optimality almost surely under an extra condition that may be interpreted as requiring an arbitrary \emph{shrinking step-size} over time.

-Some sequences are primitively defined in such a manner that they can be interpreted as a slow version of the performance measure of some system.
-This allows us to analyze the asymptotic properties of these sequences without looking at their underlying system.
-We follow this approach in Theorem~\ref{T_RE_Theory}.
-In this result, we consider an extra condition that may be interpreted as requiring arbitrary slowing down over time.
-This yields sufficient conditions for achieving optimality almost surely.
-Although we provide conditions for optimality in a general abstract setup, encompassing a wide array of settings studied in the literature, the conditions that lead to convergence are not at odds with some typically presumed features of the systems in certain applications.
-In particular, our condition of arbitrary slowing down over time is consistent with the ``power law of practice'' in models of individual learning (see, e.g., \citet{ErevRoth1998} and the references therein).

-Our third general result, Corollary~\ref{C as}, provides sufficient conditions for the slow version of a system that satisfies BERHR to yield optimality almost surely.
-These conditions require the system to \emph{slow down linearly, }i.e., the expected change in the configuration, in response to the new information, has to decrease linearly over time.\footnote{More precisely, the lower bound of the expected value of $(P_{t+1}-P_{t})/((1-P_{t})P_{t})$ of the slow version is $\frac{1}{t+2}$ times the lower bound in the original sequence. }